new-church/sc-www/content/news/art-classes-update.md

 ---
-title: "Art classes will commence in 2022 - news on start date later"
+title: "Art classes will commence sometime in 2022"
-description: "Fortnightly art classes to commence after Sydney lockdown"
+description: "Info about fortnightly art classes in 2022"
 date: 2021-08-19 00:00:00 +1100 AEDT
 ---